artemis-project/artemis-project.github.io/_posts/2017-4-1-features.md

 categories: article
 permalink: /features/
 ---
-This feature roadmap provides an extensive view of what's to come next in the Enjade Core and Enjade Pure desktop environments.
+This feature roadmap provides an extensive view of what's to come next in the {{ site.title }} Core and {{ site.title }} Pure desktop environments.
 They are currently organized by season and month.

 ## Spring 2017